xrdocs/design/_blogs/2022-1001-ron-openconfig.md

 shift in how IP+Optical networks are built.
 Collapsing previously disparate network layers and services into a single unified domain, Routed Optical Networking simplifies operations and lowers overall network TCO.
-More information on Routed Optical Networking can be found at the following locations.
+More information on Routed Optical Networking can be found at the following locations:

  - <https://www.cisco.com/c/en/us/solutions/service-provider/routed-optical-networking.html>